You have 0 shipments in your cart

 EU customs clearance

-From 1 July 2026, the EU is removing the "tax-free" limit for small orders (formerly called the €150 de minimis).
-This means that every single parcel you send to the EU will have to pay customs duties, no matter how small or cheap the item is.
+As of 1 July 2026, the EU has removed the 'tax-free' limit for small orders (formerly called the €150 de minimis).
+This means every single parcel you send to the EU now has to pay customs duties, no matter how small or cheap the item is.

 The New €3 Fee: What Is Changing

-Until the 2028 reform is fully rolled out, EU member states have agreed that a flat rate customs duty of €3 will be applied to items in parcels valued under €150.
+Until the 2028 reform is fully rolled out, EU member states agreed that a flat rate customs duty of €3 is now applied to items in parcels valued under €150.

 Why is this happening?

-Currently, many small parcels enter the EU duty-free, which gives overseas sellers a price advantage over local EU businesses who have to pay taxes on everything they sell.
-By applying this small fee to every item, the EU is 'levelling the playing field', making it fairer for local retailers to compete with international ecommerce stores.
+Previously, many small parcels entered the EU duty-free, which gave overseas sellers a price advantage over local EU businesses who had to pay taxes on everything they sold.
+By applying this small fee to every item, the EU has levelled the playing field, making it fairer for local retailers to compete with international ecommerce stores.

-A €3 fee will be applied per item, which specifically means per HS Code.
+A €3 fee is applied per item, which specifically means per HS Code.
 If that feels a bit confusing or you want to see how this works in practice, here’s a quick example to clear the air:

 • Imagine you're a retailer shipping a parcel containing 1 silk blouse and 2 wool blouses.
 Because they have different HS Codes, that parcel is considered to have two distinct items.
 In this case, €6 in customs duty would be paid (€3 for the silk item + €3 for the wool item).